Tag Archive of: customer review

 1. Step into your customer's shoes.

 Try booking a group ticket yourself.
 See how long it takes to get a quote.
-Experience the waiting time on the phone.
-Print out the quotation and the contract.
-Look how ugly it looks.
-Spot the differences between what's in the contract and in the email.
+Experience the wait time on the phone.
+Print out the quote and contract.
+See how ugly it looks.
+Find the differences between what is in the contract and in the e-mail.

-2. Make a shortlist of simple improvements and let a dedicated team take care of it.
+2. Shortlist simple improvements and have a dedicated team pick it up.

-Especially the contract and the communication.
-Add the 'warm customer feeling'.
-Make me, the customer, feel happy with this 13 ticket deal.
+Especially the contract and communication.
+Add the "warm customer feeling.
+Make me, the customer, feel that you are happy with this 13-ticket deal.
 And see where you can remove ambiguities and add clarity.

 3. Align with other processes that customers are familiar with.

 Align with the convenience of individual processes, especially when it comes to booking an individual ticket.
-Also, agree on the terms and conditions.
-Why do I have more flexibility as a customer who has booked 13 tickets?
+Also align terms and conditions.
+Why do I have more flexibility as an individual as a customer who has booked 13 tickets?
 Align and design the future.
-Think about the digital channels, especially if you have problems with waiting times in your customer contact center.
+Think about digital channels, especially if you have problems with wait times in your customer contact center.

 4. Share in the organization, when it comes to customer-centric change.

 I would share these kinds of examples in the organization.
-At the Group Tickets team, these contracts and working methods are the norm.
-That's how people have been working for years.
-They have 'The Curse of Knowledge'.
-But if you're a customer, like me, who's completely new to this, you feel trapped in the internal jargon and processes.
-Thus, sharing the need for change and continuing to ask questions about daily routines is necessary for shaping a successful future when it comes to changing the culture.
+At the Group Tickets team, these contracts and practices are the norm.
+This is how people have been working for years.
+They have "The Curse of Knowledge.
+But if you are a customer, like me, who is completely new to this, you feel trapped in the internal jargon and processes.
+So sharing the need for change and continuing to question daily routines is necessary for shaping a successful future when it comes to changing culture.

 This is really about process improvement, but from the customer's lens.
 So not just Business Process Redesign, but really stepping into my shoes (that of your ideal customer) and helping me.
 Customer Journey mapping is the perfect way to do this.
 Did you know that my colleague Barbara van Duin has a great course to learn this.
 I took the course myself and recommend it.